 Why is this?

-Spotify is cracking down on artificial streams from bots or click farms, meaning that your playlist could be removed completely if Spotify is suspicious.
+Spotify is cracking down on artificial streams from bots or click farms, meaning your playlist could be removed completely if Spotify is suspicious.

 Spotify Analytics: Stats & Streams Tracker

-To learn more about how you can set this up and start tracking your personal stats, check out my full article on Spotify Analytics For Listeners.
+To learn more about how you can set this up and start tracking your stats, check out my full article on Spotify Analytics For Listeners.

 What if you want to check the total amount Spotify streams for any individual song?